realzza/web-project-design/schedule.md

 - In Class
   - Discussion/Lecture: What is "user experience"?
 What is a "user"?
 How do you design an "interaction"?
 The basics of user-centered design
-  - Building information architecture and site-mapping
+  - Demo: building information architecture, site-mapping, and user flows
 - Homework
+  - Reading: Google Material Design, ["Accessibility"](https://material.io/design/usability/accessibility.html#understanding-accessibility)
   - Work on Midterm website site maps: start designing your information architecture and brainstorming content ideas
-  - Reading: Donald Norman, _The Design of Everyday Things_, [Chapter 6: The Design Challenge & Chapter 7: User-Centered Design]()

 ---